previnus/holidays/README.md

-# Wordpress Development Themes and Plugins
+# branch thememod to modify any changes in themes and child theme
 #### by *Previn K Appadu*